 Companies can offer many different things as part of their overall marketing strategy, but the following are some of the most effective for free offers:

-- Spreadsheet Templates: A good template is something that a customer will be willing to use over and over again because it simplifies something they were trying to do.
-For example, a spreadsheet might tell them how much a given service will cost per month, how many bricks they'll need to build a wall of a certain size, or what colors complement their design idea.
+- Spreadsheet Templates: A good template is something that a customer will want to use multiple times because it simplifies something they were trying to do- you've built the hard part for them, now all they need to do is enter their own information and it becomes customized to them.
+For example, a spreadsheet template might tell them how much a given service will cost per month, how to create a small-business budget, how many bricks they'll need to build a wall of a certain size, or what colors complement their design idea.

 - White Papers: For more serious matters, a white paper can serve as an in-depth example and explanation of something your company did for another customer.
 Remember that the people who actually read white papers tend to be managers and executives - so it needs to be long enough to cover the subject, but short enough to keep their attention.
 Be sure to include a summary of the paper's findings at the very front - that alone is often enough to convince them that you're worth their time.

-- Powerpoint Presentations: Alternatively, any kind of self-contained slideshow - you can't really count on people having the right program installed, after all.
+- Slide Presentations: Any kind of self-contained slideshow such as SlideShare, Google Slides, or PowerPoint works well for offers information that is more visual and image-based.
 These kinds of offers work best when you're addressing a subject at a fairly high level and want to convey the important details instead of the minutiae.

 - Educational Documents or Templates: Educational material is always popular if your visitors are there to learn something.
 Note that this doesn't necessarily mean "scholarly" content - rather, educational material is content that teaches them how to do something.
 Step-by-Step instructions, "How To" guides, and similar material all fall under this.